Ringo Sheena: Singing and songwriting style

-Sheena is an accomplished musician and songwriter who writes music spanning numerous genres.
-She is well known for her eccentricity, rolling her "r"s and creating promotional music videos with striking visuals.

-She admired Eddi Reader's voice, but felt her own voice was not as clear and sounded hoarse.
+Sheena admired Eddi Reader's voice, but felt her own voice was not as clear and sounded hoarse.
 She admired Janis Ian's singing and wrote "Seventeen" in tribute to Ian's "At Seventeen".
 She later covered "Love Is Blind".
 She listens to many genres of music.
-At the time of her debut, she has ten closely written pages of lists of her favorite musicians.
+At the time of her debut, she had ten closely written pages of lists of her favorite musicians.
 They included various genres such as classical music, Japanese and American popular music from the 1950s and 1960s, contemporary rock, and the local band Fukuoka.

-She mainly plays rhythm guitar, but she plays other musical instruments.
-During live shows she sometimes plays the piano and occasionally plays the bass guitar.
-While recording, she sometimes plays piano and drums, and occasionally uses uncommon musical instruments such as a melodica and a shamisen.

-Stage name

-At her audition in 1996, she introduced herself as "Sheena Ringo" for the first time.
-"Ringo" means "apple" in Japanese.
-She said that "Ringo" originated from her class nickname when she often blushed in public, and from the Beatles' drummer Ringo Starr.

-She declared recently that she followed the naming of the pen name of her favorite manga artist, Sensha Yoshida.
-His first name is just a name of an object like Ringo ("Sensha" in this case meaning a "tank" in English).
-She thought that those who heard her name would be shocked by that.

 In popular culture

-The Duesenberg Starplayer guitar which Sheena has used recorded the historical sales of about 1000 sets in Japan in 2000.
+The Duesenberg Starplayer guitar which Sheena has used recorded historical sales of around 1000 units in Japan in 2000.

-Sheena's name often appeared on the books, movies, TV dramas and songs, such as the Japanese movie All About Lily Chou-Chou (with The Beatles, Björk, and UA), Maximum the Hormone's song "Sheena basu tei de matsu.", Kreva's single "Idome", the Japanese movie Linda Linda Linda, the TV drama Furuhata Ninzaburō final series, the book by Taro Aso who is the 92nd Prime Minister of Japan Totetsumonai Nihon (as a singer representative of Jpop with Hikaru Utada).
+Sheena's name often appeared on the books, movies, TV dramas and songs, such as the Japanese movie All About Lily Chou-Chou (with The Beatles, Björk, and UA), Maximum the Hormone's song "Sheena basu tei de matsu.", Kreva's single "Idome", the Japanese movie Linda Linda Linda, the TV drama Furuhata Ninzaburō final series, the book by the 92nd Prime Minister of Japan, Taro Aso, Totetsumonai Nihon (as a singer representative of Jpop with Hikaru Utada).

-I-No, a character from the fighting game series Guilty Gear, is modeled after Sheena, wields a similar guitar as a weapon, and shares her birthday.